bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----

 - One Month follow-up - Only demo items in test + definition of done is that ticket must be closed by QA (e.g. Riaz) + push all tickets that are not closed to the next milestone on Tuesday afternoon
-- One Month follow-up - Data migration - Revisit current state and planning ahead
+- One Month follow-up - (COLIN) Data migration - Revisit current state and planning ahead

 ----